-Christie McDonald is the Smith Professor of French Language and Literature in the Department of Romance Languages and Literatures and Professor of Comparative Literature at Harvard University.
-From 2000-2006, she served as Chair of the Department of Romance Languages and Literatures.
-She is currently Co-Master, with her husband, Michael Rosengarten, of Mather House at Harvard.
+Christie McDonald is the Smith Research Professor of French Language and Literature in the Department of Romance Languages and Literatures and Research Professor of Comparative Literature at Harvard University.
+From 2000-2006, she served as Chair of the Department of Romance Languages and Literatures, and from 2010-2017, she and her husband, Michael Rosengarten, served as Masters/Faculty Deans at Mather House.